 After the resurrection, Jesus has a glorified body.
-Though God, Jesus emptied himself to become a human, obedient to his Father, subjecting himself for crucifixion.
+Though God, Jesus emptied himself to become a human, obedient to his Father, subjecting himself to the crucifixion.
 “Because of this, God greatly exalted him and bestowed on him the name that is above every name, that at the name of Jesus every knee should bend, of those in heaven and on earth and under the earth, and every tongue confess that Jesus Christ is Lord, to the glory of God the Father” (Phil 2:9-11).
 God raised Jesus from the dead and seated him at his right hand in the heavens (Eph 1:20).
 Peter wrote about Jesus, “who has gone into heaven and is at the right hand of God, with angels, authorities, and powers subject to him” (1 Pet 3:22).
 Thus, Jesus gained glory from the Father.
 Jesus will come to judge the world not as a humble human, but in his personal glory as the victorious king and judge whom his Father has authorized.
-Paul envisions “the voice of an archangel and with the trumpet of God” and clouds as manifestation of the glorious arrival of Christ (1 Thes 4:16).
+Paul envisions “the voice of an archangel and with the trumpet of God” and clouds as manifestation of the glorious arrival of Christ (1 Thess 4:16).

 with all his angels

-The Bible mentions the role of angels at the second coming of Christ, followed by his judgment of the nations.
+The Bible mentions the role of angels at the second coming of Christ, followed by his judgement of the nations.
 According to the parable of the wheat and tares, “The Son of Man will send his angels, and they will collect out of his kingdom all who cause others to sin and all evildoers” (Mt 13:41).
 While Jesus was at Caesarea Philippi with his disciples, he told them, “The Son of Man will come with his angels in his Father’s glory, and then he will repay everyone according to his conduct” (Mt 16:27).
-Jesus, while mentioning of the forthcoming persecution, said to the disciples, “I tell you, everyone who acknowledges me before others the Son of Man will acknowledge before the angels of God.
+Jesus, while mentioning the forthcoming persecution, said to the disciples, “I tell you, everyone who acknowledges me before others the Son of Man will acknowledge before the angels of God.
 But whoever denies me before others will be denied before the angels of God” (Lk 12:8-9).
-Paul wrote to Thessalonians about “the revelation of the Lord Jesus from heaven with his mighty angels” (2 Thes 1:7).
+Paul wrote to the Thessalonians about “the revelation of the Lord Jesus from heaven with his mighty angels” (2 Thess 1:7).
 John’s vision of the “harvest of the earth” also has the angels along with the Son of Man (Rev 14:14-20).

-The angels’ presence at the second coming of Christ will add his glory.
+The angels’ presence at the second coming of Christ will add to his glory.
 They will minister to him in separating the just and the unjust for the final verdict.
-They will summon the court with “the voice of an archangel and with the trumpet of God” (1 Thes 4:16).
+They will summon the court with “the voice of an archangel and with the trumpet of God” (1 Thess 4:16).
 “They will gather his elect from the four winds, from one end of the heavens to the other” (Mt 24:31).
 “They will collect out of his kingdom all who cause others to sin and all evildoers” (Mt 13:41).
-The angels will also witness the judgment (Lk 12:8-9; Rev 14:10).
+The angels will also witness the judgement (Lk 12:8-9; Rev 14:10).

 Besides the presence of the angels, Jesus promised his apostles that they would join him in judging the Israelites.
 Representing the apostles, Peter asked Jesus, “‘We have given up everything and followed you.
 What will there be for us?’
 Jesus said to them, ‘Amen, I say to you that you who have followed me, in the new age, when the Son of Man is seated on his throne of glory, will yourselves sit on twelve thrones, judging the twelve tribes of Israel” (Mt 19:27-28).
-Paul mentions that the Holy ones will be present at his coming for judgement (1 Thes 3:13).
-Citing the apocryphal book of Enoch (1:9), Jude wrote, “Enoch, of the seventh generation from Adam, prophesied also about them when he said, ‘Behold, the Lord has come with his countless holy ones to execute judgment on all and to convict everyone for all the godless deeds that they committed and for all the harsh words godless sinners have uttered against him” (Jude 1:14-15).
+Paul mentions that the Holy Ones will be present at his coming for judgement (1 Thess 3:13).
+Citing the apocryphal book of Enoch (1:9), Jude wrote, “Enoch, of the seventh generation from Adam, prophesied also about them when he said, ‘Behold, the Lord has come with his countless holy ones to execute judgement on all and to convict everyone for all the godless deeds that they committed and for all the harsh words godless sinners have uttered against him” (Jude 1:14-15).

-he will sit on the throne of glory.
+he will sit on the throne of glory

 According to the vision John had, the throne of glory is “a large white throne” (Rev 20:11).
 While talking to the apostles, Jesus had said that he will sit “on his throne of glory” and the apostles will also sit on twelve thrones with him to judge the twelve tribes of Israel (Mt 19:28).
-These tribes are the spiritual Israel or the church of the New Testament period.
+These tribes are the spiritual Israel or the Church of the New Testament period.